chelseavalentine/Notes/Fundamentals/Logic/An Illustrated Book of Bad Arguments.md

 ## Bad Arguments

-* __red herring__: drawing the attention away from a proposition by discussing the propsition's result
+* __red herring__: drawing the attention away from a proposition by discussing the proposition's result
     - says nothing about the truth of the statement(s)
 * __straw man__: to take a version/caricature of someone's argument & attack that, rather than the original argument
     - misrepresenting, misquoting, misconstruing, and/or oversimplifying